-11.09 Homeless Management Information System (HMIS)
+11.09 Homeless Management Information System

-Information for most households served will be entered into HMIS.
+Information for most households served will be entered into the Homeless Management Information System (HMIS).
 Exceptions are noted below.
-Data collection forms for FHPAP projects can be found on the HMIS website.
+The Institute for Community Alliance (ICA) is the designated HMIS Lead Agency for the state of Minnesota.
+Data collection forms and resources for FHPAP projects can be found on the HMIS website.

-Grantees and subgrantees are encouraged to download these forms on a regular basis to ensure the latest version is being used.
-Timely data entry is expected in order to comply with quarterly and annual reporting requirements.
+Grantees and Subgrantees are encouraged to download these forms on a regular basis to ensure the latest version is being used.
+Timely data entry is expected to comply with quarterly and annual reporting requirements.
 Grantees are required to review and analyze their program's HMIS data for accuracy and program evaluation.
-Refer to Section 11.07: Reporting.
+Refer to section 11.07 (Reporting) of this document for more information.